nunq/installarch/Readme.md

 # installarch.sh
-A bash script that installs and configures Arch.
+A bash script that installs and configures Arch for me.

 ## Usage
 ```